Edward Olivares Preview, Player Props: Royals vs. White Sox

 Edward Olivares At The Plate

-- In 21 games this year (23.3%), Olivares has picked up an RBI, and in five of those games (5.6%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 23.3% of his games this year, Olivares has driven in at least one run.
+In five of those games (5.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 31 of 90 games this year, and more than once 8 times.
+- He has scored in 31 games this season (34.4%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.